d8corp/innet-server/readme/README.md

-# Documentation for @innet/server
+# @innet/server Docs

-This is the detailed documentation for `@innet/server` — a JavaScript Backend Framework with a declarative JSX approach to building APIs.
+Detailed documentation for `@innet/server` — a JavaScript Backend Framework with a declarative JSX approach to building APIs.

 This documentation is organized into sections for easy navigation.
 Use the expandable menu below to explore all available elements, schemas, hooks, and configuration options.